 If you’re reading this, it’s probably safe to assume two things: first, you don’t have a high school diploma.
 Whatever the reason, there’s no judgment over here.
 Life happens.

-The second thing we can assume is that you’re at least somewhat interested in getting your High School Equivalent (HSE) credential — probably, your GED — so you can increase your career opportunities and embark on an exciting career path.
+The second thing we can assume is that you’re at least somewhat interested in getting your High School Equivalent (HSE) credential—probably, your GED—so you can increase your career opportunities and embark on an exciting career path.
 That’s great!
-But did you know that the GED test is not the only testing option out there for those who want to earn the equivalent to a high school diploma?
-There are now two alternatives to the GED — the HiSET and the TASC — that may be worth considering.
+But did you know that the GED test is not the only testing option out there for those who want to earn the equivalent of a high school diploma?
+There are now two alternatives to the GED—the HiSET and the TASC—that may be worth considering.

 What is the HiSET?
 What is the TASC?
 And are they any better than the GED?
 Here’s what you need to know about these two testing options.